Canop/deser-hjson/README.md

 This is a Serde 1.0 compatible deserializer for [Hjson](https://hjson.github.io/), tailored for derive powered deserialization.

 Hjson is a good language for a configuration file.
-Such file should be written by a human, read and modified by other humans, then deserialized into a precise structure by a program:
+Such files should be written by a human, read and modified by other humans, then deserialized into a precise structure by a program:

 ```rust
 let file_content = fs::read_to_string(&file_path)?;